RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 Harbour Town's iconic candy-striped lighthouse lords over the 18th green.

-Harbour Town Golf Links is one of America's most historically significant golf courses.
-That may be an odd claim to make of a course that opened in 1969.
-But Pete Dye's low-profile, high-intellect resort layout at the southern tip of Hilton Head Island established a valuable alternative to the prevailing golf course design style of the day.
+Harbour Town Golf Links is one of America's most historically influential golf courses.
+That may seem an odd claim to make of a course that opened in 1969.
+But Pete Dye's low-profile, high-IQ resort layout at the southern tip of Hilton Head Island established a valuable alternative to the prevailing golf course design style of the day.

-America's postwar boom led to an explosion in golf's popularity, with thousands of golf courses built in the quarter-century following.
+America's postwar boom led to an explosion in golf's popularity, with thousands of courses built in the quarter-century following.
 In that time, Robert Trent Jones, Sr., became the preeminent American golf architect.
-Jones' courses tended to be stately and muscular, with large features and impressive built-up shaping.
+Jones' courses were stately and muscular, with large features and impressive built-up shaping.

-Meanwhile, Pete Dye came into his own in the 1960s.
-Inspired by a trip he and Alice, his wife and constant collaborator, took to Scotland in '63 left an impression that would reverberate throughout his career.
-Dye's best early courses, like The Golf Club near Cleveland, Ohio, and Crooked Stick near Indianapolis, tended to keep their features close to the ground, and often attempted to export some of the sense of mystery and quirkiness that makes the greatest links so beloved.
+Pete Dye came into his own in the 1960s.
+A trip he and Alice, his wife and constant collaborator, took to Scotland in '63 left an impression that would reverberate throughout his career.
+Dye's best early courses, like The Golf Club near Columbus, Ohio, and Crooked Stick near Indianapolis, tended to keep their features close to the ground, and often attempted to replicate some of the sense of mystery and quirkiness that makes the greatest links so beloved.
 Dye's trademark wooden railroad ties are a nod to the likes of Prestwick in Scotland, and his pot bunkers an homage to dozens of great overseas courses.

 In practically every way, Harbour Town broke with convention.
-Whereas many contemporaries labored to define all major features of a golf hole, Dye trafficked in subtlety at Harbour Town.
-Most of its tee boxes stay low to the surrounds.
-The small greens often flow out of fairways at grade.
+Whereas many contemporaries labored to define all major features of a golf hole, Dye trafficked in subtlety here.
+Most tee boxes stay low to the surrounds.
+The small greens flow out of fairways at grade.
 Some bunkers are visible while others - usually the ones a golfer will most want to avoid - are not.
 Fairways are narrow but almost always winding in one direction or another; even the seemingly straight holes reward one shot shape or another.
 The trees that line most of the corridors have high canopies, giving observant golfers a little more room to operate than they may think at first while making most holes feel like large rooms.
-The course is a joy to walk; green-to-tee distances are short, thanks to the restrained housing plan that surrounds the layout.
+The course is a joy to walk; green-to-tee distances are short thanks to the restrained housing plan that surrounds the layout.

-Distance-wide, Harbour Town has always been on the short side, measuring less than 6,700 yards when it opened.
+Distance-wise, Harbour Town has always been on the short side, measuring less than 6,700 yards when it opened.
 It stretches to nearly 7,200 yards nowadays, but by prioritizing shot-shaping and finesse over brute strength, it manages to be a relevant test for the best golfers, while its relative paucity of forced carries and open green fronts makes it playable even for high handicappers.
 Many PGA Tour courses are simply too hard for anyone with a handicap higher than 10.
-Harbour Town is great for all.
+Harbour Town is playable by all.

 Harbour Town Golf Links